niamhon/nacl-water/README.md

 * `input`:
 Example input file for CP2K simulations using the C-NNP model including the Coulomb baseline
 * `data-sets`
-Training sets for all models, including CP2K input file.
+Training sets for all models provided in both .xyz and .data formates.
+Also includes CP2K input file.
 BASIS also includes RI basis sets for RPA and MP2 calculations.